The role of NSW Treasury in managing the State’s budget

 Each year, Treasury prepares the NSW Budget, which outlines the government’s revenue and expenses for the coming year, provides an overview of the state economy, and details the priorities the government will deliver.

 The NSW Budget website provides access to the current financial year’s budget papers and related information.
-Budget papers from previous years (1988-89 onwards) can be accessed from the documents library.
+Budget papers from previous years (1988-89 onwards) can be accessed from the Budget Archives.

 The NSW Treasurer publicly releases a Half-Yearly Review in December each year.
 This statement contains: